-This qualification is about providing the fundamental knowledge and skills needed to undertake job roles as a security officer.
+Certificate 2 in Security Operations is about providing the fundamental knowledge and skills needed to undertake job roles as a security officer.
 This also relates to those where Qualifications and skills have been obtained through other sources of employment or training; such as the Police Force, Corrections Department, Military Service or have held a security Qualification and licence.
 They may choose to formalise their experience by attaining this Qualification through Recognition of Prior Learning or Current Competency.

 For a learner to undertake study with this RTO, the following prerequisites are required before a learner can be enrolled or issued with a Qualification.

 - Must live in and have a Western Australian residential address;